-What looks like magic is achieved by the following procedure: With a computer tomograph (CT) and the help of x-rays, a series of continuous cross-sections is recorded.
+What looks like magic (well, this text was written in 1997!) is achieved by the following procedure: With a computer tomograph (CT) and the help of x-rays, a series of continuous cross-sections is recorded.
 This series of pictures is saved on a computer as an image volume.

 In return, the mummy is “intelligent”: With the procedure developed in Hamburg, information about objects can be saved in a way which makes it possible to access them in context on screen.
 For example, an observer can click on a certain part of the image to obtain information about the chosen area.
 This function, though, is only available in the exhibition and not yet on the web.